k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Kubernetes/04_fabric_scale_kubernetes.md

-# Fabric scale within Kubernetes Deployment
+# Scaling Fabric with Kubernetes
 Fabric cluster is deployed in Kubernetes where each pod represents a Fabric node.

 Kubernetes is designed to automatically scale the number of pods in either a deployment or a ReplicaSet, based on observed metrics like CPU utilization, by using its Horizontal Pod Autoscaling (HPA) mechanism.